 The idea of tobacco harm reduction is not a new one.
 British American Tobacco has long promoted snus, a type of low toxicant oral tobacco, which is a proven reduced risk product – but it lacks wide consumer appeal and availability globally.
-So it’s only relatively recently – with the rise in popularity of e-cigarettes – that harm reduction has moved from a concept to a global reality.
+So it’s only relatively recently – with the rise in popularity of products such as Vapour Products (e-cigarettes) – that harm reduction has moved from a concept to a global reality.

-In practice, this could mean that as well as traditional ‘stop smoking’ health services, smokers who’ve been unable to quit are encouraged to switch to less risky products.
+In practice, this could mean that as well as traditional ‘stop smoking’ health services, smokers who’ve been unable to quit are encouraged to switch to less risky alternatives.

 However, currently only a few governments actively support this approach.
-There are some public health experts and organisations with concerns that not enough is known yet about the health risks of e-cigarettes and that they could undermine efforts to denormalise tobacco use.
+There are some public health experts and organisations with concerns that not enough is known yet about the health risks of Vapour Products (e-cigarettes) and that they could undermine efforts to denormalise tobacco use.
 They are also suspicious of the tobacco industry’s involvement in tobacco harm reduction.